The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 The Top 50 Things To Do In Brunei

-Brunei, officially Brunei Darussalam, is a tiny and exotic country.
-Tucked away on the tropical island of Borneo, its remote location makes it a challenge to get to, but its small size allows any visitor to thoroughly explore the country within only a couple of days.
+Brunei, officially Brunei Darussalam, is a tiny, exotic country tucked away on the tropical island of Borneo.
+Its remote location makes it a challenge to get to, but its small size allows visitors to thoroughly explore the country within only a couple of days.

 Bandar Seri Begawan